 Let’s bring the estimates down to something real.
 Some estimates suggest that the average mature tree can absorb around 50 pounds of CO2 a year.
-That means 20 would absorb half a tonne.
-And so, if each person in the United States planted one per year, it would offset only about 3% of what the person produced each year – after all the trees had grown to full size.
-Until then, it would be even less .
+That means 20 would absorb 1000 pounds, or about half a tonne, once fully grown.
+(Until then, it’s even less.)
+People in the United States produce around 15.5 tonnes a year, so you’d need 620 fully grown trees.

 How many trees could be planted on Earth?